 Day 3 – Stanley to Arthur River

-Begin the morning by leaving Stanley and heading towards the town of Smithton.
+Day three of our North West Tasmania itinerary begins the morning by leaving Stanley and heading towards the town of Smithton.
 Here you can begin the Tarkine Drive which you’ll follow all the way until you reach Arthur River.

 Stop along the Tarkine Drive at any attractions that takes your fancy, but don’t miss the Trowutta Arch or Julius River.